I am an Assistant Professor in the Department of Neurology.

 Motor control of the hand before and after stroke (2015).
 Xu J, Haith AM, Krakauer JW.
 In: Systems Neuroscience: From Laboratory to Clinical Practice.
 Kansaku, K Cohen LG, Birbaumer N. (Eds).
 First Ed.
 Springer

-Motor learning through sequential sampling of actions (2014).
+Motor learning by sequential sampling of actions (2014).
 Adrian M. Haith, John W. Krakauer.
 In Proc.
 Translational and Computational Motor Control.

 Motor Planning (2014).
 Wong AL, Haith AM and Krakauer JW.
 The Neuroscientist (2014) In Press